LabMobi/project-creator-android/projectlib/README.md

 ## Adding the library to a project

 To add the library we need the `.aar` artefact.
-Either build it locally or take it from Nevercode's `ProjectCodeName` project.
+Either build it locally or take it from Codemagic's `ProjectCodeName` project.

 ##### Gradle